Nilüfer Yanya’s partnership with her sister Molly Daniel drives her visuals and inspires activism

 Nilüfer adds: “I guess we just established that from the beginning, and showed them what we could do with nothing.”

 It’s a privilege they’ve been afforded through the efficacy of their working relationship.
 Throughout Crack Magazine’s day with the sisters, the quiet, unassuming support they offer each-other is constantly perceptible.
-Sat behind the laptop, the pair sift through visuals for Nilüfer’s landmark US shows – effortlessly editing hypnotising videos soundtracked by the spoken interludes on the album.
+Sat behind the Mac, the pair sift through visuals for Nilüfer’s landmark US shows – effortlessly editing hypnotising videos soundtracked by the spoken interludes on the album.
 They barely need to speak to know whether or not an idea is working; between them they just know.

 It’s an intuition they relied on heavily during their work as Artists in Transit, a project created to deliver art workshops to people in times of hardship.